Affordable Tooth Bonding in Buford, GA

-In general, cosmetic dental bonding is a quick and easy procedure.
-Dr. Alla Brown has completed many tooth bonding procedures with effective long-term results.
+In general, cosmetic dental bonding is a quick procedure.
+Our experienced doctors have completed many tooth bonding procedures with effective long-term results.
 Lanier Family & Cosmetic Dentistry offers dental bonding to treat minor cosmetic or functional issues including:

 - Chipped or cracked teeth: This affordable procedure has been used to fix tooth damage that may not warrant getting a porcelain veneer, or dental crown.

 - Gaps between teeth: The bonding procedure can effectively close the gap between two front teeth.

 - Discolored tooth structure: Hide odd stains on a single tooth with dental bonding.
 Avoid getting a full tooth whitening procedure.